Accessibility

 1. Wash and dry the shirt.

-2. Place the paper in the shirt to prevent the shirt from sticking.
-Newspaper works best.
+2. Place the cardboard inside the shirt to prevent the glue and paint from sticking to the shirt.

 3. Lay the shirt out on a smooth surface and plan your design.

-Christmas is the time to reflect on what we have, the gifts we would like to give, and the blessing we would like to be.
+Christmas is the time to reflect on what we have, the gifts we want to give, and the blessings we’ve received.
 We get so busy this time of year that we tend to forget to stop and take a deep breath.
-So, lick the cookie dough spoon, choose a Christmas tune, and have fun decorating your Braille Christmas!
+So, lick the cookie dough spoon, choose a Christmas tune, and have fun decorating your braille Christmas crafts and treats!

 Braille Works